Lincoln Course Catalog

 • Math

-This course is designed to prepare students for the AP Calculus AB Exam.
-Topics will include the study of limits, differentiation, integration and their applications.
-College in the HS course.
+Description: This is the first of a series in AP calculus, designed to prepare students for the AP Calculus AB Exam.
+Topics will include the study of limits and their evaluation, differentiation applied to graphs, to related rates, and to maximum and minimum.
+Prerequisite: None

 • Advanced Placement (AP)